ginsudev/WDBFontOverwrite/README.md

 - Apple for the [test case](https://github.com/apple-oss-distributions/xnu/blob/xnu-8792.61.2/tests/vm/vm_unaligned_copy_switch_race.c) and [patch](https://github.com/apple-oss-distributions/xnu/blob/xnu-8792.61.2/osfmk/vm/vm_map.c#L10150).
 (I didn't change anything: I only wrapped the test case in a library.)
 - Everyone on Twitter who helped out and experimented with CVE-2022-46689, especially [@dedbeddedbed](https://twitter.com/dedbeddedbed), [@AppleDry05](https://twitter.com/AppleDry05), and [@haxi0sm](https://twitter.com/haxi0sm) for exploring what can be done with this issue..
 - The [DejaVu fonts](https://dejavu-fonts.github.io) are distributed according to their [license](https://dejavu-fonts.github.io/License.html).
+- The [Go fonts](https://go.dev/blog/go-fonts) are distributed according to their license.
+- Segoe UI and Comic Sans MS are the property of Microsoft.
-- Choco Cooky is the property of Samsung: I don't have any rights to redistribute it, but I'm posting it anyways because #yolo.
+- Choco Cooky is the property of Samsung.
+- I don't have any rights to redistribute these, but I'm posting them anyways because #yolo.